Expat Streaming Guide 2026: Watch Your Favorite Services Abroad

 Library Differences by Country

-Netflix's global catalog ranges from roughly 900 titles in Sudan to over 9,700 titles in Iceland — a staggering 10x variation.
+Netflix's global catalog ranges from roughly 900 titles in Sudan to over 9,700 titles in Iceland, a 10x variation.
 Key market comparisons for US expats:

-Disney+ also changes significantly: outside the US, Disney+ absorbs the Star hub (transitioning to Hulu branding in late 2025/2026), unlocking vast back-catalogs of mature content within the same app.
-A US expat moving to Europe gains substantial Disney+ content without additional subscriptions.
+Disney+ also changes significantly: outside the US, Disney+ absorbs the Star hub (transitioning to Hulu branding in late 2025/2026), unlocking large back-catalogs of mature content within the same app.
+A US expat moving to Europe gets more Disney+ content without additional subscriptions.

 EU Portability Regulation

-The EU Portability Regulation (2017) is the most important rule for European expats and travelers.
+The EU Portability Regulation (2017) is the biggest rule to know about for European expats and travelers.
 It guarantees that paid subscribers can access their home-country streaming library while temporarily in another EU member state.
-This is a legal right, not dependent on platform goodwill.
+This is a legal right and doesn't depend on platform goodwill.

 In practice, this means EU residents traveling for vacation, business trips, or short-term assignments can continue watching their home library without a VPN.
 Netflix, Disney+, Amazon Prime Video, and all major platforms comply with this regulation.